Exploring the Reasons to Skip Milk

 -

-Industrialized methods: Today s dairy farming often involves
+Industrialized methods: Today s dairy farming often involves practices such

-practices such as artificial insemination, feeding processed and
+as artificial insemination, feeding processed and potentially

-antibiotics.
-While these methods aim to increase milk yields and
+these methods aim to increase milk yields and prevent infections, some argue

-residues into the milk.
+they introduce potentially harmful residues into the milk.

 -

-Cow breeds: The focus on high milk production has led to the
+Cow breeds: The focus on high milk production has led to the dominance of

-dominance of breeds like Holsteins.
-However, traditional breeds like
+breeds like Holsteins.
+However, traditional breeds like A2 cows in India are

-A2 cows in India are said to naturally have lower fat content and
+said to naturally have lower fat content and potentially different protein

 2. Environmental Context: